American Gladiators (1989 TV series): Potential revivals

 In July 2014, it was reported that American Ninja Warrior producer Arthur Smith had been pitching a reboot of American Gladiators with MGM Television, which would have had a "darker" and more "serious" post-apocalyptic theme inspired by works such as The Hunger Games.
 He explained, "it's a little less red, white and blue.
 And there's no spandex.
 Spandex has left the building."

 In August 2018, it was reported that MGM was pitching another revival with actors Seth Rogen and Evan Goldberg as executive producers; it did not make it to air.
 In September 2021, Deadline Hollywood reported that MGM Television had partnered with professional wrestling promotion WWE on co-producing a potential revival, which would have featured WWE talent.

 In April 2024, it was reported that Johnny Ferraro had signed Range Sports as a representative to develop new "TV, film, attractions, merchandise and live events" within the American Gladiators franchise, in a decision that was accelerated by the success of a BBC reboot of the British version that premiered earlier in the year.
 In June 2024, it was reported that the reboot had been ordered by Amazon Prime Video, produced by MGM Television (MGM had been acquired by Amazon in 2021) in association with Ferraro's Flor-Jon Films.
 On May 12, 2025, MGM announced that WWE performer The Miz would serve as host.
-On June 12, 2025, it was announcedthat Rocsi Diaz, Chris Rose and Maurice Jones-Drew will become his sidekicks.
+On June 12, 2025, it was announced that Rocsi Diaz, Chris Rose and Maurice Jones-Drew will become his sidekicks.